davoodalavi/spotipy/README.md

 ## Installation

+A full tutorial on how to set up and use Spotipy can be found [here](https://github.com/davoodalavi/spotipy/blob/master/TUTORIAL.md)

 ```bash
 pip install spotipy
 ```

-alternatively, for Windows users
+alternatively, for Windows users not using bash

 ```bash
 py -m pip install spotipy
 ```

-or upgrade
+if you have installed and need to upgrade

 ```bash
 pip install spotipy --upgrade